Rambono/DFT_ANPD/README.md

 ### 1. Prerequisites
 Ensure you have the following installed on your system:
 • Python 3.7 or newer
-• Conda (recommended for RDKit and environment management) •pandas
+•pandas
 •numpy
 •rdkit